Communications & Media Policies

 Providence University College and Theological Seminary believes that this legislation should have only a small impact on the institution since most of our communications pertain to our core activities, which are not of a commercial character.
 If further guidance is required, please contact pr@prov.ca.
 See CASL for more information.

-Last Updated: August 21, 2019.
-Providence maintains an official presence on social media platforms: Facebook, Instagram, Twitter, LinkedIn, YouTube and our Providence Mobile App.
+Providence maintains an official presence on various social media platforms including Facebook, Instagram, LinkedIn, and YouTube.

 Providence social media platforms exist to highlight topics related to the Providence community and its mission to engage the culture and change the world.
 As a Christian academic community, we do covenant: